 Lakshmi Vilas Palace

 Built by Maharaja Sayajirao Gaekwad III, Lakshmi Vilas Palace was constructed in 1890 at a cost of GBP 180,000 (Rs.27, 00,000).
-Designed by Major Charles Mant, it is reputed to have been the largest private dwelling built till date and four times the size of Buckingham Palace.
-At the time of the construction it boasted the most modern amenities such as elevators and the interior is reminiscent of a large European country house.
+Designed by Major Charles Mant, it is reputed to have been the largest private dwelling built to date and four times the size of Buckingham Palace.
+At the time of the construction, it boasted the most modern amenities such as elevators and the interior is reminiscent of a large European country house.
 It remains the residence of the Royal Family of Vadodara, the Gaekwads.

 Though the royal family still resides in this magnificent palace, a part of the palace is open for visitors.
 There is an hour audio tour in English Hindi and Marathi available.
 Photography inside the palace is strictly prohibited.

 Timings: 10 AM - 5 PM, Closed on Monday & Important Holidays